Tokenization Standards for Linguistic Integrity: Turkish as a Benchmark: Introduction

 Tokenization is a crucial preprocessing step in NLP, transforming raw text into smaller units such as words, subwords, or characters that serve as inputs for language models.
 This process directly impacts the efficiency and effectiveness of NLP tasks.
 While tokenization is a universal requirement across languages, its complexity increases for morphologically rich and agglutinative languages like Turkish, where words often consist of a root morpheme and multiple morphemes, each carrying distinct grammatical or semantic meaning \cite{schmidt_tokenization_2024}.

 Recent research has explored various tokenization methods to address these challenges.
-Domingo et al. \cite{domingo2019how} and Fujii et al. \cite{fujii2023how} have highlighted the significant influence of tokenization on downstream tasks such as neural machine translation and scriptio continua languages, respectively.
-Theoretical studies by Guo \cite{guo1997critical} and Kudo \cite{kudo_sentencepiece_2018} examined the foundational principles of effective tokenization, providing the groundwork for widely used methods like Byte-Pair Encoding (BPE).
-Additionally, Zouhar et al. \cite{zouhar2023formal} emphasized the importance of balancing vocabulary size and segmentation granularity, while Berglund and van der Merwe \cite{berglund2023theoretical} proposed a framework for tokenization tailored to low-resource languages.
+Domingo et al.~\cite{domingo2019how} and Fujii et al.~\cite{fujii2023how} have highlighted the significant influence of tokenization on downstream tasks such as neural machine translation and scriptio continua languages, respectively.
+Theoretical studies by Guo~\cite{guo1997critical} and Kudo and Richardson~\cite{kudo_sentencepiece_2018} examined the foundational principles of effective tokenization, providing the groundwork for widely used methods like Byte-Pair Encoding (BPE) and SentencePiece.
+Additionally, Zouhar et al.~\cite{zouhar2023formal} emphasized the importance of balancing vocabulary size and segmentation granularity, while Berglund and van der Merwe~\cite{berglund_formalizing_2023} provided a formal framework for understanding BPE tokenization semantics in modern NLP systems.
 These contributions collectively advance the understanding of tokenization's impact across diverse NLP tasks.

 Tokenization challenges are amplified for non-English languages due to increased token fragmentation.
 Tokenizers often produce smaller chunks for non-English texts, significantly increasing token counts and bloating sequence lengths.
 This inefficiency wastes the context window of language models, degrading performance for non-English queries.
 These issues are closely tied to tokenizer design and the training data used for their development \cite{samiullah_technical_nodate}.